Resources

 The best way is to give them direct access to your org charting tool so they can see all the changes in real time as you make them.
 It’s very easy to restrict access to sensitive information (for example, hiding personal addresses or home phone numbers from the charts) based on the user.

-If you really can’t manage this (talk to Navigo Support first if this is the case!), the other option is to export the chart as a PDF to print or share.
+If you’re having issues setting this up – get in touch with our friendly support team – they’d be happy to help!
+The other option is to export the chart as a PDF to print or share.
 Bear in mind that you will need to redistribute the chart each time you make any changes.

 As you can see, you really don’t need to start creating project team org charts from scratch.
 If you’ve got an org charting tool and accurate data, the process is not really that much different than creating a standard chart.

-If you’d like help or advice creating your org charts (or purchasing an org charting tool), chat to our team on +61 3 9879 4060 or info@navigo.com.au
+If you’d like help or advice creating your org charts, chat to our team on +61 3 9879 4060 or get in touch with our team.

 0 Comments